python-social-auth/social-docs/docs/backends/implementation.rst

 OAuth2 backends are fairly simple to implement; just a few settings, a method override and it's mostly ready to go.

-The key points on this backends are:
+The key points on these backends are:

 ``AUTHORIZATION_URL``
     This is the entry point for the authorization mechanism, users must be